wjschne/toolkit/_book/index.md

 </div></div></div>

 ## Measures of Variability

 ### Variability of Nominal Variables

+For most purposes, the visual inspection of a frequency distribution table or bar plot is all that is needed to understand a nominal variable's variability.
 I have never needed a statistic that measures the variability of a nominal variable, but if you need one, there are [many from which to choose](https://en.wikipedia.org/wiki/Qualitative_variation).
 For example, @Wilcox1973 presented this analog to variance for nominal variables:

 $$
 \text{VA} = 1-\frac{1}{n^2}\frac{k}{k-1}\sum_{i=1}^k\left(f_i-\frac{n}{k}\right)^2